Participation

 Alumni, Communication Studies

-Katharina is a Postdoctoral Research Associate at the Digital Media Research Centre (DMRC), working on the Australian Laureate Fellowship project “Determining the Drivers and Dynamics of Partisanship and Polarisation in Online Public Debate”.
+Dr. Katharina Esau has been a PostDoc at Queensland University of Technology, at the Digital Media Research Centre since 2022.
+There, she is conducting research as part of the Australian Laureate project “Determining the Drivers and Dynamics of Partisanship and Polarisation in Online Public Debate”.
+She holds a PhD in Communication and Media Studies from HHu-Düsseldorf on the topic of “Forms of Communication and Dynamics of Deliberation”.

-She holds a PhD in Communication and Media Science from the University of Dusseldorf, titled “Communication Forms and Deliberation Dynamic”.
-Her research focuses on political communication, digital public sphere, opinion formation processes and democratic innovations.
+Her research focuses on political communication, digital public sphere, public opinion formation and democratic innovation.

 Prof. Dr. Frank Dietrich